Requirement-Based Plans and Activities

-The City has recently completed its first ever 2014 Transportation Demand Management Progress Report summarizing TDM programs, activities and results.
-Moving forward, the report is anticipated to be updated annually or biennially.
+The city's 2016 Transportation Demand Management Progress Report summarizes TDM programs, activities and results.
+This update follows creation of the first such report for 2014.
+The report is anticipated to be updated biennially.

 The City periodically conducts research to guide its travel options programs.
 Past research projects include the following: